Postdoctoral Fellow

 Students/Mentees currently in the nest

-Ash Martinez is into natural history museums and has photographed and measured many bird skeletal specimens.
+Ash Martinez is into natural history museums and has photographed and measured many bird skeletal specimens, and is also working on flight biomechanics.

 Liz, Adrian, and Olivia hold hornbill skulls at the Smithsonian National Museum of Natural History bird collection.